caleorourke/graveyard/jekyll-pages/README.md

 Type: `string`

-Create a temporary <samp>_config.yml</samp> with the contents of `raw`.
-This config file has greater precedence than other config files.
+Creates a temporary <samp>_config.yml</samp> with the contents of `raw`.
+This config file takes precedence over other config files.

 #### safe

 Type: `boolean` <br/>
 Default: `true` CHANGE THIS!

-Disables custom plugins.
+Enables or disables custom plugins.
+If you're using GitHub to publish your site, this option will automatically be set to `false`.

 #### plugins

 Type: `string` <br/>
 Default: `./_plugins`

-A directory for plugins.
+The directory for plugins.

 #### layouts

 Type: `string` <br/>
 Default: `./_layouts`

-A directory for layouts.
+The directory for layouts.

 #### drafts